jscriven0218/GettingIntoFlight/README.md

 *   **Utilize planes with turbo engines** In accidents involving airplanes with reciprocating engines, nearly 40% of the passengers were injured, including 17% fatalities.
 On the other hand, of the passengers who were in accidents while flying on an airplane with a turbo engine, only 5% were injured and 2.5% were killed.
 Additionally, turbo engines are more likely have an accident with only minor damage to the airline
 *   **Stay grounded when the weather is bad** When the pilots are able to see with their own eyes rather than relying on instruments to guide them, crashes are less likely to end in fatalities.
 Almost 20% of passengers involved in a crash while the instruments were guiding the plane had fatal injuries.
 *   **Fly Boeing**  For the safety of our passengers, Boeing is the favorite.
 Of the nearly 97,000 passengers recorded to be involved in an accident on a Boeing aircraft, 94% of them were entirely unharmed.
 The next best Make of airplane in terms of uninjured passengers in accidents is Cessna with just 63% arriving unscathed.
 Boeing also has the greatest likelihood of minimal damage to the aircraft as the result of an accident.
 47% of the Boeing aircrafts incured minimal damange, allowing the company to refrain from substantial repair costs.

 ### Limitations
-Additionally, one major limitation of this data is that we currently only have information regarding accidents and incidents involving avaiation.
-Without data including successful flights, we are unable to determine exactly which airplanes will be the best for us.
+For the entirety of this analysis, we have made one big assumption.
+We assume that all airplanes have equal probabilities of being involved in accidents.
+Our data only contained accident information and nothing on successful flights.
+Therefore, our conclusions were based on the plan to keep the harm, both to passengers and the aircraft, to a minimum.

 ### Recommendations